 3. Mercedes Benz SLC (2015)

 What makes it special?
-Mercedes is ending the production of the SLS AMG this year and will unveil its last version, named the ‘SLS AMG GT’, at the upcoming Los Angeles Motor Show.
-The lunatic supercar with its iconic gullwing doors replaced the SLR AMG back in 2010, but after a successful run, it’s time for the V8 rocket to retire.
+Mercedes is ending the production of the SLS AMG this year and will unveil its last version, named the ‘SLS AMG GT,’ at the upcoming Los Angeles Motor Show.
+The lunatic supercar with its iconic gullwing doors replaced the SLR AMG in 2010, but it’s time for the V8 rocket to retire after a successful run.
 The car that’ll replace the SLR AMG, codenamed C190, has been spied in the wild quite a few times draped in black camouflage.
-The car which is being called the baby SLS is expected to come with a new ‘SLC’ moniker, a name which makes a comeback after almost 30 years.
-The Mercedes SLC will be lighter and more agile than the car it replaces but the contours look very similar to the SLS AMG.
+The car, which is being called the baby SLS, is expected to come with a new ‘SLC’ moniker, a name that makes a comeback after almost 30 years.
+The Mercedes SLC will be lighter and more agile than the car it replaces, but the contours look very similar to the SLS AMG.
 It’s expected to come with a 5.5 liter V8 and new headlights, similar to the ones on all the new Mercs, but the most noticeable change is its door.
-It won’t come with the gullwing doors, but rather have the normal doors.
+It won’t come with the gullwing doors but rather have the normal doors.

-Underpinnings and Powertrain: Though information on the Mercedes SLC is scarce but we expect it to come with a brand new chassis which will be lighter and smaller than that of the SLS AMG.
+Underpinnings and Powertrain: Though information on the Mercedes SLC is scarce, we expect it to come with a brand new chassis that will be lighter and smaller than that of the SLS AMG.
 It will be powered by a bi-turbo 5.4 liter V8 which should be good to produce 600hp.
-Though the lightweight shell will make it more agile and will give it sharp performance, but it might lose the lunatic supercar image the SLS AMG earned for itself.
+Though the lightweight shell will make it more agile and will give it a sharp performance, it might lose the lunatic supercar image the SLS AMG earned for itself.

 2. Porsche 960 (2017)